-Do you know someone who can’t make it home to Ireland for Christmas?
-Well, now you can send a little piece of Ireland to them, thanks to The Paddy Box.
+Do you know someone abroad who can’t get a decent cup of tea for love nor money?
+Well, now you can send them exactly what they need, thanks to The Paddy Box.

 It’s hard being away from home.
 The Paddy Box people understand this, that’s why they send parcels of coveted Irish goods to every corner of the world.
 Thanks to their dedication, Irish people everywhere can tuck into Tayto crisps and purple snack bars, and wash it all down with a lovely cup of Barry’s Tea.

 The Paddy Box is no ordinary care package, it is uniquely Irish.
 Everything about these gift boxes conjure up memories of growing up in Ireland – from their names, like the ‘Not Before Your Dinner’ Box, to their carefully chosen contents, like old school sweets, real Irish breakfast fare, and gobshite mugs.